 As indicated in the contract language, it will be the responsibility of the Contractor to obtain certifications that the products and materials used in the project are U.S.-made.
-EPA recommends the use of a step certification process for documenting compliance with BABA requirements, similar to one used by the Federal Highway Administration.
+EPA recommends the use of a step certification process for documenting compliance with AIS requirements, similar to one used by the Federal Highway Administration.
 Step certification creates a paper trail which documents the location of the manufacturing process involved with the production of steel and iron materials.
 Each handler (supplier, fabricator, manufacturer, processor, coater, etc.) of the iron and steel products certifies that their step in the process was domestically performed.
+Alternatively, the final manufacturer that delivers the iron or steel product to the worksite, vendor, or contractor, may provide a certification asserting that all manufacturing processes occurred in the US and providing detailed information on the steps involved.

-The following information is provided as a sample letter of step certification for BABA compliance.
+The following information is provided as a sample letter of certification for AIS compliance.
 Documentation must be provided on company letterhead.
 In this example, there may be multiple letters from different manufacturers if one manufacturer did not perform all of the steps.